#1 Ranked Children’s Hospital by U.S. News & World Report

 Learn more about our ranking as the top pediatric hospital here.

-At Children’s, we use a device called a pulsed dye laser to destroy the abnormal blood vessels in the capillary malformation.
-Pulsed dye laser is the gold standard of treatment for capillary malformations because it is highly effective and rarely causes any scarring.
+A pulsed dye laser destroys the abnormal blood capillaries.
+Pulsed dye laser is the gold standard of treatment for capillary malformations because it’s highly effective, doesn't damage the surrounding skin and rarely causes scarring.

-Every kid is different and every capillary malformation responds differently to laser therapy.
+Every capillary malformation responds differently to laser therapy.
 Laser therapy usually succeeds in lightening the stain, but doesn't make it go away completely.

-We recommend starting treatment when your child is an infant.
+We recommend starting treatment when a child is an infant.
 At this time, the stain is still small and so it’s much easier to treat.
+Pulsed dye laser therapy will work in older children, though it may require more treatments.

-A schedule of follow-up care will be determined by your child's physician and other members of your care team.
-The main purpose of these follow-up appointments will be to check on the effectiveness of the laser therapy and decide whether more treatments are necessary.
+If your child undergoes pulsed dye laser therapy, your care team will devise a schedule of follow-up care to check on the effectiveness of the laser therapy and decide whether more treatments are necessary.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”